Entrance & Exit Counseling

 - Once you have completed the session, Seton Hill University will be notified.

-Please note: Once you borrow a federal student loan, the information will be submitted to the NSLDS and is then accessible by agencies, lenders, and institutions determined to be authorized users of the data system.
-Upon graduation or if you drop below at least half time enrollment, your federal loans will be assigned to one of four loan servicers to which you will make your loan payments.
+Please note: Once you borrow a federal student loan, the information will be submitted to the National Student Loan Data System (NSLDS) and is then accessible by agencies, lenders, and institutions determined to be authorized users of the data system.
+Upon graduation or if you drop below at least half-time enrollment, your federal loans will be assigned to one of four loan servicers to which you will make your loan payments.
 Either Great Lakes, Fed Loan Servicing (AES), Navient or Nelnet will begin to contact you about your repayment obligation.
 If you need help managing your federal student loans at any time, do not hesitate to contact the servicer of your loans.
 You should monitor your loan repayment process often by going to the NSLDS web site.
 Managing your debt is your responsibility and the NSLDS web site is a critical tool to assist you.